Bringing Vintage Aircraft to Life since 2010

 26th September 1940

-Southampton comes under attack twice during the day and as a result the Supermarine factory at Woolston is put out of action and 110 people are killed.
+Southampton comes under attack twice during the day, as a result, the Supermarine factory at Woolston is put out of action and over thirty people are killed.
+RAF Henlow is also attacked.

 Daily losses